tardate/LittleCodingKata/c/chilkat/README.md

 ## Notes

-A stumbled upon the component library produced by [Chilkat Software Inc.](https://www.chilkatsoft.com/products.asp) some time ago.
+I stumbled upon the component library produced by [Chilkat Software Inc.](https://www.chilkatsoft.com/products.asp) some time ago.
-It grabbed my attention because it appears to be one of those few cases where a small business has been created and maintained over decades by offering a software component library license.
+It grabbed my attention because it appears to be one of those few cases where a small business has been created and maintained over decades by developing and selling a software component library.
 It is unusual for the range of environments and languages it supports with a common API:

 * Systems/Environments: Windows, Linux, Alpine Linux, MacOS, iOS, Android™, PowerLinux, ARM Linux, Raspberry Pi, MinGW, MSYS2